Chris Smith, Baron Smith of Finsbury: Retirement from politics

 Smith was appointed Chair of the London Cultural Consortium (successor body to the Cultural Strategy Group) by Ken Livingstone, the then Mayor of London, and served from 2005 to 2008.
 He was awarded an Honorary Fellowship in 2010 from the University of Cumbria.
 In November 2006, he was appointed as Chairman of the Advertising Standards Authority.
 He was one of the founding directors of the Clore Leadership Programme, an initiative aimed at helping to train and develop new leaders of Britain's cultural sector.
 He is also currently Chairman of the Wordsworth Trust.

 Smith is a keen mountaineer, and was the first MP to climb all the 3,000 ft "Munros" in Scotland; in April 2004, he was elected President of the Ramblers' Association.
 He is a patron of London-based HIV charity The Food Chain, and also Patron of HIV support charity The National Long-Term Survivors Group (NLTSG).
+He is also an honorary life member of BAFTA.

 Smith was announced as the new Chairman of the Environment Agency on 8 May 2008, and took up the new role in mid-July.
+To maintain political independence in this role, he ceased to sit with the Labour group in the Lords and became a non-affiliated member.
 In an interview with The Independent in August that year he said Britain faced hard choices over which coasts to defend and which to leave to the sea, because it would not be possible to save all coastal homes from sea erosion.
 Lord Smith was re-appointed as Chair of the Environment Agency for a further three years by Environment Secretary Caroline Spelman in 2011.
 On re-appointment he received £100,813 pro rata for 2011–12, based on working three days a week.
 Lord Smith continued in this role until 13 July 2014.